-Director – Dan Scalon, Screenplay – Robert L. Baird, Daniel Gerson & Dan Scanlon, Producer – Kori Rae, Photography – Matt Aspbury & Jean-Claude Katache, Music – Randy Newman, Production Design – Ricky Nierva.
-Production Company – Pixar Animation Studios
+Director – Dan Scanlon, Screenplay – Robert L. Baird, Daniel Gerson & Dan Scanlon, Producer – Kori Rae, Photography – Matt Aspbury & Jean-Claude Katache, Music – Randy Newman, Production Design – Ricky Nierva.
+Production Company – Pixar Animation Studios.

 Billy Crystal (Mike Wazowski), John Goodman (James P. ‘Sulley’ Sullivan), Helen Mirren (Dean Hardscrabble), Joel Murray (Don Carlton), Steven Buscemi (Randall Boggs), Sean Hayes (Terri Perry), Dave Foley (Terry Perry), Peter Sohri (Scott ‘Squishy’ Squibbles), Charlie Day (Art), Alfred Molina (Professor Knight), Nathan Fillion (Johnny Worthington), Julia Sweeney (Mrs Squiggles), Bonnie Hunt (Karen Graves), Frank Oz (Jeff Fungus)